massalabs/massa-as-sdk/README.md

 Contract standards (ERC-20, etc) have been removed from it.

-Complete doc of all functions and object can be found here :
+Complete documentation of all available functions and objects is here:

 - [`massa-as-sdk documentation`](https://as-sdk.docs.massa.net)